Comparison to other tools

 - (2): The repo tool is special here.
 It tracks the subprojects in a manifest file in a separate git repository, the so called manifest repository.
 But this repository is not part of the directory hierarchy when the project is checked out.
 It does not sit at the top level of the superproject.

-Other multi repository management tools
+Even more multi repository management tools

 Apart from the above already mentioned tools there exits a long list of other attempts to solve the multi repository problem.
 The following list should list all the other tools I have found so far:

 If you know additional tools, please post a pull request or email me.
+If you want to see a even longer list of other tools, checkout out the alternatives page from dfetch.